hean01-smhi/ekostat_django/docs/json-api-v1-draft.md

 Communcation is over HTTP and data is transfered as JSON.

-Parameters for `GET` request should be specified in the query string of the URL, and parameters for `POST`, `PUT` and `DELETE` requests should be encoded as JSON in the request body.
+Parameters for `GET` requests should be specified in the query string of the URL, and parameters for `PATCH`, `POST`, `PUT` and `DELETE` requests should be encoded as JSON in the request body.

 ## Overview